felgueres/clustered-ab-test/README.md

 This 2-week data science project aims to study household-level responsiveness to time-of-use electricity tariffs.

-### Goal and application
+### Application

-The main goal is to show a baseline framework to identify suitable users for demand reduction (driven by their price elasticity).
+Show a baseline framework to identify responsive users towards demand reduction strategies (in this case driven by their consumption elasticity).

-The motivation of this project and primary application is to identify exploitable strategies for shifting electricity demand from peak hours.

 ### Context

-The integration of renewable energy generation, foreseeable significant changes in demand (ie. electric cars, storage, CHP) and the motivation to improve power system's efficiency, are driving unprecedented changes in electricity markets.
+The integration of renewable energy generation, foreseeable significant changes in demand (ie. electric cars, storage, CHP) and the motivation to improve power system's efficiency are driving unprecedented changes in electricity markets.

-These forms of interaction underpin an increased volatility for both, demand and supply, making it increasingly complex for stakeholders to plan, manage and optimize capacity utilization of the existing electrical infrastructure.
+These forms of interaction increase generation-consumption volatility, making it increasingly complex for stakeholders to optimize capacity utilization of electrical infrastructure.

-At a household-level, smart-metering technology is an enabler of a bi-directional communication between suppliers and consumers as well as a means to collect high temporal resolution data.
-This in turn enables the analysis of intra-day user behavior which, when combined to different stimulus, has the potential to minimize the demand volatility (at the low voltage level) and help balance the  power grid.
+At a household-level, smart-metering technology is a means to collect high resolution temporal data.
+The analysis of intra-day user behavior opens the possibility to tackle demand volatility and help balance the grid.

 Smart meters are expected to be fully deployed by 2020 in developed countries.
-Nevertheless, there are very few public datasets that carry quality and sufficient historical data of smart-metering.
-The dataset used in this project derives from the CER Smart Metering Project in Ireland (http://www.ucd.ie/issda/data/commissionforenergyregulationcer/), where 4,000 users were monitored and tested with time-of-use tariffs.
+Nevertheless, there are very few public datasets with quality historical data of smart-metering.
+The dataset used in this project derives from the CER Smart Metering Project in Ireland (http://www.ucd.ie/issda/data/commissionforenergyregulationcer/), where users were monitored and tested with time-of-use tariffs.

 Note the CER project aimed to address the household response towards time-of-use tariffs but to the point of this project, did not attempt to identify the subgroups of users that drive it.